-For information about this release, see the SGI InfiniteStorage Software Platform (ISSP) release notes (/docs/README.txt) and the DMF release notes (/docs/README\DMF.txt) on the ISSP media.
+For information about this release, see the SGI InfiniteStorage Software Platform (ISSP) release notes (README.txt) and the DMF release notes (README\DMF.txt).

 The DMF Filesystem Audit Guide for SGI InfiniteStorage describes how to solve problems with DMF should you encounter them.